Mohabdo21/Mohabdo21/README.md

 ### My projects

-Here are some of the projects that I have worked on or currently working on:
+Here are some of the projects that I have worked on:

 * Simple Shell: A command-line interpreter that can execute commands from the standard input or a file, handle built-in commands, manage the environment variables, and handle signals.
 * printf: A custom implementation of the printf function that can format and print data to the standard output.